xkiwilabs/DDPG-using-PyTorch-and-ML-Agents/README.md

 - test.py -> tests a trained DDPG-agent

 The repository also includes links to the Mac/Linux/Windows versions of a simple Unity environment, *Reacher*, for testing.
 This Unity application and testing environment was developed using ML-Agents Beta v0.4.
-The version of the Banana environment employed for this project was developed for the Udacity Deep Reinforcement Nanodegree course.
+The version of the Reacher environment employed for this project was developed for the Udacity Deep Reinforcement Nanodegree course.
 For more information about this course visit: https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893

 The files in the python/. directory are the ML-Agents toolkit files and dependencies required to run the Reacher environment.
 For more information about the Unity ML-Agents Toolkit visit: https://github.com/Unity-Technologies/ml-agents